dhrruvtokas/stealthrepo/README.md

 # Structure

-This specific Github repository consists of a setup file and a project file, the main setup file can be used fo the installation while the second one is the VisualStudio Project file.
+This specific Github repository consists of a setup file which can be used fo the installation.

 # Overview